 - Don’t remain stuck on a problem for a long time.
 It’s good that you are not giving up and trying hard to solve the problem, but your time is precious, you need to be careful of how long you can manage to stay on a problem.
 Sometimes asking the problem next day from the teacher is more easier than wasting all the time in trying to solve it.

-“When you get stuck in understanding a subject or topic, it probably means that you are on the threshold of learning something that will prove important to your future understanding of many things.” – Richard Muller (Prof Physics, UC Berkeley).
+“When you get stuck in understanding a topic or subject, it probably means that you are on the threshold of learning something that will prove important to your future understanding of many things.” – Richard Muller (Prof Physics, UC Berkeley).

 We’re listening to students.